 The Template for a Positive Review Response Example

-Now that you know why it’s important to respond to a positive review, here’s how to do it.
+Now that you know why it’s important, here’s how to respond to positive reviews.
 A great place to start is with this all-purpose template that you can use to respond to positive reviews:

 Dear [NAME OF CUSTOMER], thanks for leaving us such a wonderful review.
 We are thrilled that you loved your experience; our staff will definitely be happy to read what you wrote.
 We put customer experience and satisfaction as our priority, and your review reaffirms the hard work we put in every day.
 So thanks for your kind words and we look forward to seeing you again.